Tiny Life Consulting

 Cleaning the seven-pin round-style RV trailer plug is very similar to cleaning the shore-power plug described above.

-Getting to the terminals is always the tricky part.
+Getting to the smaller terminals is always the tricky part.
 A terminal cleaning tool or ignition point file is handy to have.

 Cleaning and Repairing a Seven-Pin Molex Connector